An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Dynamic programming algorithm

 \subsection{The induction step: Proof of Proposition~\ref{P:dynprog}}

+\begin{proof}[Proof of Proposition~\ref{P:dynprog}] By Lemma~\ref{L:enum-embeddings}, let $K>0$ be such that the number of combinatorial maps of proper embeddings of graphs with at most $75c+27w$ vertices and at most at most $75c+27w$ edges on~$\complex$ is at most $(c+w)^{K(c+w)}$.

-\begin{proof}[Proof of Proposition~\ref{P:dynprog}] \emph{First case.} Let us first assume that $\nu$ is a (non-root) leaf of~$\BB$; thus, $G_\alpha$ is a single edge~$uv$.
-We will compute \emph{all} the labelled combinatorial maps of sparse bounding graphs for~$G_\alpha$.
+\emph{First case.} Let us first assume that $\nu$ is a (non-root) leaf of~$\BB$; thus, $G_\alpha$ is a single edge~$uv$.
+We will compute the labelled combinatorial maps of \emph{all} sparse bounding graphs for~$G_\alpha$.
 It is clear that this will be an exhaustive list.
-Indeed, assume that $G$ has a sparse proper cellular embedding~$\Gamma$ on~$\complex$; by sparsity, $\Pi(\Gamma,\alpha)$ has at most $74c+26w$~edges; thus, one of the labelled combinatorial maps computed will be equal to that of~$\Pi(\Gamma,\alpha)$.
+Indeed, assume that $G$ has a sparse proper cellular embedding~$\Gamma$ on~$\complex$; by sparsity, $\Pi(\Gamma,\alpha)$ has at most $75c+27w$~edges; thus, one of the labelled combinatorial maps computed will be equal to that of~$\Pi(\Gamma,\alpha)$.

 So let us describe how to enumerate all the labelled combinatorial maps of bounding graphs for~$G_\alpha$.
-Using Lemma~\ref{L:enum-embeddings}, we enumerate all possible labelled (combinatorial maps of) proper graph embeddings~$\Pi$ on~$\complex$ such that: \begin{itemize} \item two vertices of~$\Pi$ are labelled $u$ and~$v$; the other vertices are unlabelled; the singular points of~$\complex$ are covered by the vertices of~$\Pi$; conversely, every vertex of~$\Pi$, except perhaps $u$ and/or~$v$, is mapped to singular points of~$\complex$; \item $\Pi$ has at most $74c+26w$ edges; \item each face of~$\Pi$ is labelled 0, 1, or~2; \item $\Pi$ has a face labelled~2 whose boundary contains both vertices $u$ and~$v$. \end{itemize} It is clear that these labelled combinatorial maps represent all the sparse bounding graphs for~$G_\alpha$.
+Using Lemma~\ref{L:enum-embeddings}, we enumerate all possible labelled (combinatorial maps of) proper graph embeddings~$\Pi$ on~$\complex$ such that: \begin{itemize} \item two vertices of~$\Pi$ are labelled $u$ and~$v$ (or a single vertex of~$\Pi$, if $u=v$); the other vertices are unlabelled; the singular vertices of~$\complex$ are covered by the vertices of~$\Pi$; conversely, every vertex of~$\Pi$, except perhaps $u$ and/or~$v$, is mapped to a singular vertex of~$\complex$; \item $\Pi$ has at most $75c+27w$ edges; \item each face of~$\Pi$ is labelled 0, 1, or~2; \item $\Pi$ has a face labelled~2 whose boundary contains both vertices $u$ and~$v$. \end{itemize} It is clear that these labelled combinatorial maps represent all the sparse bounding graphs for~$G_\alpha$.